-After the paint was dry we were ready to apply a coat of water based Polycrylic to both the body of the dresser and the drawers.
-After the first coat we sanded down the dresser using 320 grit sandpaper, then we applied a second coat of Polycrylic.
+After the paint was dry, we were ready to apply a coat of water-based Polycrylic to both the dresser's body and the drawers with a Purdy Syntox brush.
+After the first coat, we sanded down the dresser using 320 grit sandpaper; then, we applied a second coat of Polycrylic.

 We hope that you enjoyed reading this blog and learned something.
 Please support us by following us on Pinterest and Facebook.

 Leave a Reply.